Aliases for PTPRE Gene

 GeneCards Summary for PTPRE Gene

 PTPRE (Protein Tyrosine Phosphatase, Receptor Type E) is a Protein Coding gene.
-Among its related pathways are Signal transduction_Erk Interactions- Inhibition of Erk and PAK Pathway.
+Among its related pathways are PAK Pathway and Signal transduction_Erk Interactions- Inhibition of Erk.
 GO annotations related to this gene include protein homodimerization activity and protein tyrosine phosphatase activity.
 An important paralog of this gene is PTPRA.

 UniProtKB/Swiss-Prot for PTPRE Gene